KSoft-Si/KSoft.rs/README.md

 use ksoft;
 ```

-Todo: Add song endpoints and finish the usage example
+Todo: finish the usage example and make docs on gitbook